introdh2016/labs/network.md

 needs columns labeled "Source" and "Target".
 So, rename the column headers either directly in the Google docs or locally on your machine.

 Back in Gephi, go to Data Table > Import Spreadsheet.
-Choose your `edges.csv`.
+Choose your `20050_edges.csv`.
 It should now import as an edge list.
 By default, the data will be imported as directed.
 If we want the data to be undirected, add "Type" and use "Undirected".